-Bermuda cruises are extremely popular, with well over 350,000 visitors choosing to spend their vacation on the island this way.
+Bermuda cruises are extremely popular, with around 470,000 visitors choosing to spend their vacation on the island this way.

 Most visitors arrive by contracted ships operating regular schedules between April and November.
 Ships depart from the east coast ports (New York, Baltimore, and Boston) and dock in Bermuda at Royal Naval Dockyard (Kings Wharf/Heritage Wharf).